Thailand

 He walked off and got another tape measure to try again.
 Yet again it was still six foot and at that he finally had to admit defeat and sent someone off to his warehouse to look for a 5 foot version.
 Eventually all was resolved and I purchased my 5 foot bed but the entertainment came free.

-(Submitted by Ian from Pattaya).
+(Submitted by a reader from Pattaya).

 Return to top of page